syndio/backend-engineer-app/README.md

 # Syndio Backend App

-Using the `employees.db` sqlite datbase in this repository with the following table/data:
+Using the `employees.db` sqlite database in this repository with the following table/data:

 ```
 sqlite> .open employees.db